alej0varas/pypn/README.rst

 ============

 .. caution::
-   Requirements are not installed automatically by pip you can find them in `requirements.txt`
+   Requirements are not installed automatically by pip.
+The recomended dependencies can be found in requirements.txt.

 For APNs an @oeegor/apns2-client fork is used, `pypn` branch
 ::